kintohub/kintohub/docs/service-types/types-backend-worker.md

 ## When to use a backend worker service?

-If your app does not have any public API endpoints and needs to run continuously, you should consider using backend worker.
+If your app does not have any public API endpoints and needs to run continuously, you should consider using a backend worker.

 ## Backend worker features